-If the CEO amends or renews a licence, the licensee must, if required by the CEO, produce the licence document to the CEO for amendment within the period specified by the CEO.
+If an authorised person amends or renews a licence, the licensee must, if required by an authorised person, produce the licence document to the authorised person for amendment within the period specified by the authorised person.

 9.19 Advertising

 A person must not advertise, or otherwise hold out in any way, that the person conducts a commercial activity in any public place unless that person holds a licence authorising that commercial activity.